borodean/less-properties/README.md

 less-properties
 ===============
-Adds some variable property support to [LESS](https://github.com/cloudhead/less.js).
+Set of mixins that adds some variable property support to [LESS](https://github.com/cloudhead/less.js).

 usage
 -----